leonardofquirm/tickbyte/README.md

   http://www.atmel.com/Images/doc8453.pdf
   Atmel AT1886: Mixing Assembly and C with AVRGCC http://www.atmel.com/Images/doc42055.pdf
-* Only after first implementation of tickbyte, further reading on the topic if sharing stack revealed that FreeRTOS already has a similar approach to RAM constrained devices, and unsurprisingly, some of the same restrictions http://www.freertos.org/co-routine-limitations.html
+* Only after first implementation of tickbyte, further reading on the topic of sharing stack revealed that FreeRTOS already has a similar approach to RAM constrained devices, and unsurprisingly, some of the same restrictions http://www.freertos.org/co-routine-limitations.html